chrissimpkins/glue-docs/index.rst

 Limitations
 -------------

-✱ Glue communicates with your existing shell and there is no persistence of the data stream after your command is executed.
+✱ Glue is a non-interactive interface to your system shell.
 See the `limitations`_ that result from this application structure.

 Contents
 ----------